 Impairment exists when the carrying value of an asset or cash generating unit exceeds its recoverable amount, which is the higher of its fair value less costs of disposal and its value in use.
 The fair value less costs of disposal calculation is based on available data from binding sales transactions, conducted at arm's length, for similar assets or observable market prices less incremental costs of disposing of the asset.
 The value in use calculation is based on a discounted cash flows (DCF) model.
-The cash flows are derived from the budget for the next five years and do not include restructuring activities that the Group is not yet committed to or significant future investments that will enhance the performance of the assets of the CGU being tested.
+The cash flows are derived from the budget for the next five years and do not include restructuring activities that the Parent Company is not yet committed to or significant future investments that will enhance the performance of the assets of the CGU being tested.
 The recoverable amount is sensitive to the discount rate used for the DCF model as well as the expected future cash-inflows and the inflation rate used.
-These estimates are most relevant to the wells, platforms and other facilities of SC 14C1 recognized by the Group.
+These estimates are most relevant to the wells, platforms and other facilities of SC 14C1 recognized by the Parent Company.
+The key assumptions used to determine the recoverable amount for this CGU are disclosed and further explained in Note 11.

 The cost of pension and the present value of the pension obligation are determined using actuarial valuations.
 The actuarial valuation involves making various assumptions.
-These assumptions include among others, the determination of the discount rate, salary increase rate and employee turnover rate.
+These assumptions are described in Note 17 and include among others, the determination of the discount rate, salary increase rate and employee turnover rate.
 Due to the complexity of the valuation, the underlying assumptions and its long-term nature, defined benefit obligations are highly sensitive to changes in these assumptions.
 All assumptions are reviewed at each reporting date.

 In determining the appropriate discount rate, management considers the interest rates of government bonds that are denominated in the currency in which the benefits will be paid, with extrapolated maturities corresponding to the expected duration of the defined benefit obligation.
-Salary increase rate is based on expected future inflation rates for the specific country and other relevant factors and employee turnover rate is based on Group's experience on employees resigning prior to their retirement.
+Salary increase rate is based on expected future inflation rates for the specific country and other relevant factors and employee turnover rate is based on Parent Company's experience on employees resigning prior to their retirement.